n3wt0n/BlogPosts/109 - Actions in VS and CLI.md

 in the root folder of your project and you are done.

 What you’ll get is a straightforward GitHub Actions workflow to __build and test__ your .NET application.
 Keep in mind this is a starting point.
-It’s not going to do everything you might want, but it’s a solid base to build from.s
+It’s not going to do everything you might want, but it’s a solid base to build from.

 ### Conclusions